Track your nutrition and health goals

 7. Is burning 1000 calories a day good for weight loss?

-Yes — it's one of the most effective strategies for fat loss, provided you don't compensate by eating significantly more.
-The key is tracking both sides: calories burned and calories consumed.
-The Hint app does exactly this.
+Yes — it's one of the most effective strategies for fat loss, provided you don't compensate by eating significantly more and maintain adequate protein intake to preserve muscle.

 8. How to burn 1000 calories a day by walking?

 Walk briskly (6+ km/h) for 2.5–3 hours daily, covering 14–18 km.
-You can split this into multiple walks throughout the day.
-Adding incline or a weighted vest increases calorie burn per km significantly.
+You can split this into multiple walks — morning, afternoon, and evening — to make it more manageable.

 9. How long does it take to burn 1000 calories?